 Congress at Odds with Bush over Port Contract

-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 This is MORNING EDITION from NPR News.
 I'm Renee Montagne.

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 NPR's Brian Naylor reports.

-But President Bush defended the deal.
+BRIAN NAYLOR: But President Bush defended the deal.

-President GEORGE W. BUSH: I think it sends a terrible signal to friends around the world, that it's okay for a company from one country to manage the port, but not a country that plays by the rules and has got a good track record from another part of the world--can't manage the port.
+GEORGE W: I think it sends a terrible signal to friends around the world, that it's okay for a company from one country to manage the port, but not a country that plays by the rules and has got a good track record from another part of the world--can't manage the port.
 And so, look, I can understand why some in Congress have raised questions about whether or not our country will be less secure as a result of this transaction, but they need to know that our government has looked at this issue and looked at it carefully.

 NAYLOR: But many other political leaders are concerned.
 Maryland Governor Robert Ehrlich, a Republican, met with reporters at the Port of Baltimore, one of those involved.
 He said that Maryland was not kept in the loop by anyone in the administration.

-Another Republican, Peter King, the chairman of the House Homeland Security Committees plans legislation that would give Congress the power to block the deal.
+NAYLOR: Another Republican, Peter King, the chairman of the House Homeland Security Committees plans legislation that would give Congress the power to block the deal.
 President Bush told reporters he would veto such a measure.
 If approved, his first veto ever.
 Democratic Senator Hillary Clinton of New York in a conference call yesterday called the veto threat very troubling.

-Jay Ahern, an assistant commissioner with United States Customs and Border Protection, said the impact of the takeover will not be as widespread as many seem to think.
+NAYLOR: Jay Ahern, an assistant commissioner with United States Customs and Border Protection, said the impact of the takeover will not be as widespread as many seem to think.

-Brian Naylor, NPR News, the Capital.
+NAYLOR: Brian Naylor, NPR News, the Capital.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.